 Are you looking for a new challenge or are you thinking about a complete change of career?
 Would you like to retrain for a healthcare profession?

-NHSScotland has a huge variety of full and part-time working or volunteering roles available and open to you.
-We recruit people of all ages, backgrounds and levels of experience and offer an excellent benefits package for all employees.
+NHSScotland has a huge variety of full-time and part-time jobs available.
+We recruit people of all ages, backgrounds and levels of experience.
+We also offer an excellent benefits package for all employees.

-Many candidates for nursing and midwifery courses left school some years ago or are coming to nursing or midwifery through existing healthcare experience.
-Some have no formal qualifications but are still able to join an access course which will lead them to higher education.
+Lots of applicants for nursing and midwifery courses left school years ago.
+Some of these candidates used their existing healthcare experience to apply.
+Some have no formal qualifications but can still join an access course which will lead them to higher education.

 What is the SCQF?